Skip to Main Content

 late effects icon

-Some patients may experience long-term or late effects of treatment that may continue or develop months or years after treatment ends.
+Some patients may have long-term or late effects of treatment that may continue or develop months or years after treatment ends.
 Possible side effects of methylprednisolone with long-term use include:

 • Decreased muscle mass and muscle weakness